-I study mechanisms responsible for broad patterns of organismal diversity using comparative studies at the population level.
-My work spans the fields of evolutionary genomics, population genetics, and macroevolution.
+The Harvey lab studies the origins of organismal diversity, often taking a comparative approach and using birds as a study system.
+Our work spans the fields of evolutionary genomics, population genetics, and macroevolution.
 Current and ongoing research projects include:

 Global dynamics of speciation and diversity in birds

 The number of species varies dramatically across geographic regions and among taxonomic groups.
 New technologies and approaches now allow investigation into the mechanisms responsible for new species formation on a large scale.
 We are leveraging these data sources to conduct comparative studies of speciation in birds from different groups and geographic areas, including birds from groups or regions that are poorly represented in speciation research.
 These studies are key to understanding general features of speciation and for highlighting those aspects of speciation that are unique to particular situations.

 Population genetics and speciation in Sky Island birds

 The American Southwest is dotted with mountain ranges that rise out of the desert lowlands and sustain patches of high-elevation forest (“Sky Islands”).
 Populations of birds that live in these forests are separated from one another by the intervening desert, thereby forming a network of many isolated populations.
 These networks provide a natural laboratory for studying demographic processes including the rates that new populations form, how long they persist, and whether and to what degree they exchange migrants.
 In an evolutionary context, these processes are key to species formation and persistence, but they have been difficult to study on large spatial scales of evolutionary relevance.
 Our lab uses field inventories, environmental modeling, and population genomics to quantify these processes.
 We also leverage the diverse avifauna of Sky Islands to conduct comparative studies addressing general questions about demography and its role in speciation.